boum-garden/sdk/README.md

 ### Resource Abstractions
-The resource abstractions provide an intuitive interface to interact with the underlying resources.
+The resource abstractions provide a more intuitive interface to interact with the underlying resources.

 ```python
 >>> from datetime import time, datetime, timedelta